-As described above, there are some acceptable reasons for some uncleared transactions.
-However, you may find older transactions that may need your attention.
-There are many reasons that there may be uncleared transactions in an account.
+As described above, there are some acceptable reasons for some old uncleared transactions.
+However, you may find that some of these old uncleared transactions need your immediate attention.
+There are many reasons that there may be old uncleared transactions in an account.
 Following are some of the more common reasons:

 - The transaction was entered under the wrong account.
 (For example, you booked a purchase under the checking account, but it was made on the credit card account).